chrisguest75/shell_examples/43_awk/README.md

 Demonstrates techniques for using awk to process files.

 ## Examples
+This example was created for creating for breaking multi container pod images listed on a single line of output into multiple lines.
 ```sh
 # lines of 2 and 3 items
 cat example1.txt | awk '{print $1,$2}'